muazwzxv/muazwzxv/README.md

 ### Hi there 👋
 🌱 Just a tech enthusiast here
----

-Supp guys, My name is Muaz. currently I'm a backend software engineer from Malaysia 🇲🇾.
-Definitely have a thing for backend development, anything related to system design and architecture, distributed systems and cloud infrastructures.
-I'm an enthusiast that's always curious and obsessed with improving.
-Forever a student to something and would love to be a teacher or mentor to someone who shares the same passion and curiosity
+Supp guys, My name is Muaz. currently, I'm a backend software engineer from Malaysia 🇲🇾.
+I definitely have a thing for backend development, anything related to system design and architecture, distributed systems and cloud infrastructures.
+I'm an enthusiast who's always curious and obsessed with improving.
+I am forever a student of something and would love to be a teacher or mentor to someone who shares the same passion and curiosity

 ### Some details about me
 - Software Engineer at [GxBank]()
 - I'm a Backend developer
-- I turn 24 in 2023
+- I turn 24 in 2023 🤯
 - Always looking for an opportunity to grow here 🌱

 <!--